GLOBAL-FINTECH/agilang/README.md

 AGILANG is designed around `.agi` backend/source files and `.ags` reactive view templates.
 It also includes optional blockchain tooling so developers can generate a configurable SBQ/EVM-style blockchain project without manually assembling the database, node, validator, consensus, RPC, and wallet configuration from scratch.

 **License:** MIT
-**Developed by:** Izukanji Sirwimba, AGILab, Izurex Center Place Limited
+**Developed by:** Izukanji Sirwimba, AGILab, Izurex Enterprise Limited

 ---